-The average semantical deviation of the experimental runs or the high contention benchmark are depicted in Figure 2(b).
-Note that the graphs for regular FIFO queues, i.e., LB, MS, and FC, are not visible since their semantical deviation is always zero.
-Using a backoff algorithm for Scal queues generally improves the average semantical deviation by an order of magnitude, except for RR and RR-B. Scal queues that show higher average semantical deviation clearly outperform the other queues in terms of performance and scalability.
+The average lateness, average age, and average semantical deviation of $H_L$ are depicted in Figures 3(c), 3(d) and 3(e), respectively.
+Note that the graphs for regular FIFO queues, i.e., LB, MS, and FC, are not visible since their lateness, age, and semantical deviation are always zero.
+The results on average lateness and average age are similar but not equivalent, see H-2RA, for example.
+Average semantical deviation appears to be dominated in trend by average age rather than average lateness.
+Using a backoff algorithm for Scal queues generally improves the average lateness, average age, and average semantical deviation of $H_L$ by an order of magnitude, except for RR and RR-B.

+Scal queues that show higher average semantical deviation of $H_L$ clearly outperform the other queues in terms of performance and scalability.
 The Scal queue with H-2RA load balancing appears to offer the best trade-off between performance, scalability, and semantics on the workload and hardware considered here.

-Figures 2(c) and 2(d) depict the performance result of the low contention benchmark.
+Low Contention Figure 4(a) depicts the performance result of the low contention benchmark.
 The LB, MS, FC, RD, and SQ queues scale for up to 8 threads.
 Between 8 to 16 threads throughput increases only slightly.
 With more than 16 threads scalability is negative.
 The RR Scal queue scales for up to 16 threads and then maintains throughput.
 The other Scal queues provide scalability up to the number of hardware threads in the system.
 The performance difference between backoff and non-backoff is less significant in the presence of additional computational load.
 The best performance and scalability is still provided by the hierarchical Scal queues but the difference to the non-hierarchical versions is significantly smaller.

-The number of L3 cache misses are similar to the high contention case.
-Again, the hierarchical Scal queues have the lowest number of L3 cache misses.
-The additional computational load between queueing operations does not change average semantical deviation significantly on the workload considered here, see Figure 2(d).
+Figure 4(b) depicts the number of cache misses per thread for the low contention configuration.
+The results are similar to the high contention case.
+Again, the hierarchical Scal queues have the lowest number of cache misses.

+We note that additional computational load between queueing operations does not change average lateness, average age, and average semantical deviation significantly on the workload considered here, see Figures 4(c), 4(d) and 4(e), respectively.